AF-1/lms-dynamicplaylists/README.md

 </p></details><br>

 <details><summary>»<b>How does DPL work with the <i>Don't Stop the Music</i> plugin?</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>What does the icon with the infinity symbol do?</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>What does “<i>Create DSTM seed list and play</i>“ mean?</b>«</summary><br><p>
 The <i>Don't Stop the Music</i> (DSTM) plugin “will automatically add similar music to what you've been listening to ... once you've reached the end of your playlist“.
-DSTM takes a look at the existing tracks in your client's playlist (the <i>seed list</i>) to determine what kind of tracks to search for.<br><br>As long as <i>Dynamic Playlists 3</i> is <b>active</b>, i.e. playing a dynamic playlist, DSTM will <b>not</b> interfere and add tracks.<br><br>But now you can use <i>Dynamic Playlists 3</i> to create a DSTM seed list from any dynamic playlist and start a DSTM mix for you.
+DSTM takes a look at the existing tracks in your client's playlist (the <i>seed list</i>) to determine what kind of tracks to search for.<br><br>As long as <i>Dynamic Playlists</i> is <b>active</b>, i.e. playing a dynamic playlist, DSTM will <b>not</b> interfere and add tracks.<br><br>But now you can use <i>Dynamic Playlists</i> to create a DSTM seed list from any dynamic playlist and start a DSTM mix for you.
 There's a preference setting if you prefer to skip playback of all seed list tracks (but the last one).
 </p></details><br>

 <details><summary>»<b>How do I know whether DPL is still <i>active</i>?</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>What causes DPL to no longer be active?</b>«</summary><br><p>
-To find out whether <i>Dynamic Playlists 3</i> is still <b>active</b> just enter the DPL menu from the <i>Home/My Music</i> menu.
+To find out whether <i>Dynamic Playlists</i> is still <b>active</b> just enter the DPL menu from the <i>Home/My Music</i> menu.
 If it's still active, it will display the active dynamic playlist at the top of the DPL menu.<br>Some actions/events that stop DPL (= no longer active): clearing your client playlist, DPL no longer finds tracks for the active dynamic playlist, you told DPL to stop adding tracks...
 </p></details><br>

 <details><summary>»<b>I've added a dynamic playlist to my LMS favorites, but it no longer works.</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>There are some dynamic playlists that I can't add to LMS favorites.</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>DPL shows a favorite icon with a <i>p</i> (default skin) or an orange tint (classic skin) next to my dynamic playlists.
 Why?</b>«</summary><br><p>